 This Act applies to all unincorporated nonprofit associations.
 Nonprofit organizations are often classified as public benefit, mutual benefit, or religious.
 For purposes of this Act, it is unnecessary to treat differently these three categories of unincorporated nonprofit associations.
 Unlike some state laws, it is not confined to the nonprofit organizations that are described in Section 501(c)(3), (4), and (6) of the Internal Revenue Code.
 There is no principled basis for excluding any nonprofit association.
-Therefore, the Act covers unincorporated philanthropic, educational, scientific, and literary clubs, unions, trade associations, political organizations, cooperatives, churches, hospitals, condominium associations.
+Therefore, the Act covers unincorporated philanthropic, educational, scientific, and literary clubs, unions, trade associations, political organizations, cooperatives, churches, hospitals, condominium associations, neighborhood associations, and all other unincorporated nonprofit associations.
 Their members may be individuals, corporations, other legal entities, or a mix.